Application Dates

 In addition to their developmental workshop period, all playwrights selected for NPC will be invited to a multi-week summer residency at the O’Neill campus in Waterford, CT.
 Multiple O’Neill programs run concurrently each summer, and dormitory-style accommodations are provided for all.
 The NPC application will ask what you hope to gain from being in community with other O’Neill artists and NPC playwrights—and what you hope to contribute as a member of this community—in 250 words or fewer.

 This is an opportunity to briefly share what excites you about the prospect of being in community with other theater makers, and let us know how you hope to spend that time.
-For instance, are you looking forward to connecting with other playwrights at a similar point in their careers?
+For instance, are you looking forward to connecting with other playwrights?
 Are you hoping to spend time ideating a new play?
 Or perhaps revisiting or reimagining another project with fresh eyes?
 This is the space to let us know.

 Should my biographical statement be anonymous?